juancastillo0/leto/README.md

 ```

 When using `package:leto_shelf`, POST requests can be used for Queries or Mutations.
-However, GET requests can only be used for Queries, if a Mutation operation is sent using a GET request, the server will return 405 (MethodNotAllowed) following the [GraphQL over HTTP specification](https://github.com/graphql/graphql-over-http/blob/main/spec/GraphQLOverHTTP.md).
+However, GET requests can only be used for Queries, if a Mutation operation is sent using a GET request, the server will return a 405 status code (MethodNotAllowed) following the [GraphQL over HTTP specification](https://github.com/graphql/graphql-over-http/blob/main/spec/GraphQLOverHTTP.md).

 ## Subscriptions